 The name of this winery/grape juice/honey/olive oil producer is D’Origem, founded in 2001.
 It’s home to the quaintest little museum you will probably ever see.
 We learned the traditional way of making olive oil, which was not only time consuming, but not very practical.

 After the workers crushed the olive fruit through the stone mill, they laid out the mashed fruit between hemp mats.
 This screw press would then squeeze out the oils.
 Needless to say, they stopped using the traditional method of olive oil extraction some time ago.

 After the museum walkthrough, it was time for olive oil and wine tastings!
 This olive oil tasted much different from the stuff we buy at home.
 But then there’s that whole olive oil conspiracy where they claim much of the olive oil on store shelves isn’t authentic.
-It may often be other, cheaper oils with dyes added to look like olive oil.
+Some unethical companies substitute other, cheaper oils by adding dyes to mimic the appearance of olive oil.
 This olive oil was definitely the real deal though.

 The tasting room was pretty cool, both in temperature and in decor.
 There were more artifacts from wine and olive oil production in this room all laid out.
 The owner was in the process of having a new, bright, sunny tasting room built overlooking the Douro Valley.
 But I don’t know, I kind of liked the character of this room.